Back-to-School

-- lunch boxes and pens made from recycled bottles
+- lunch boxes and ballpoint pens made from recycled plastic

 - Take old school supplies for recycling.
 Don’t place items in with other recyclables.
 Small items like markers can’t be sorted and contaminate the recycling stream.